An infinite presentation for the twist subgroup of the mapping class group of a compact non-orientable surface: Preliminaries

 Finally, we define the \textit{crosscap pushing map}.
-Let $S$ be a surface obtained by collapsing some crosscap of $N_{g,n}$.
+Let $S$ be a surface obtained by shrinking some crosscap of $N_{g,n}$ into a point.
 We call this operation the \textit{blowdown} with respect to the crosscap.
-Note that $S$ is diffeomorphic to ether $N_{g-1,n}$ or $\Sigma_{\frac{g-1}{2},n}$ (see Figure~\ref{blowup-down}).
-Let $\ast$ be the collapsed point of $S$.
+Note that $S$ is diffeomorphic to either $N_{g-1,n}$ or $\Sigma_{\frac{g-1}{2},n}$ (see Figure~\ref{blowup-down}).
+Let $\ast$ be the shrinked point of $S$.
 Conversely, we can obtain $N_{g,n}$ from $S$, and call this operation the \textit{blowup} with respect to $\ast$.
 The \textit{crosscap pushing map}

 is defined as follows.
 For $x\in\pi_1(S,\ast)$, let $\tilde{x}$ be an oriented loop of $N_{g,n}$ induced from $x$ by the blowup with respect to $\ast$. $\CP(x)$ is described by pushing the crosscap, which is obtained by the blowup with respect to $\ast$, once along $\tilde{x}$ (see Figure~\ref{CP}).